April 22, 2024

 Plugged Drain Line:

 Uh-oh, a clogged drain line?
 That's trouble brewing.
-If you spy drips on your split system or near vents on your ducted system, it's a sign to dial up a technician pronto to dodge potential disasters!
+This is something that can happen over time.
+If you spy drips on your split system or near vents on your ducted system, and you have ruled out everything else, it's a sign to dial up a technician to dodge potential disasters!